Black Swan Data: History

 Black Swan Data was founded in London by Steve King (CEO) and Hugo Amos (CMO) in 2011.
 In 2012, the firm raised £2.5 million from The Blackstone Group.
 By 2014, the company counted Disney, Tesco, Panasonic Avionics, Samsung, Debenhams, Argos, and Vodafone among its clients.
 It maintained regional offices in Hong Kong and Los Angeles and opened a new office in Exeter, Devon.
 The company was also listed among The Sunday Times Tech Track Top 10 Ones to Watch.

 By early 2015, the company had added offices in Budapest, Manchester, and New York.
 In late 2015, Black Swan Data had added several clients, including GlaxoSmithKline, Unilever, and Mars.
 The company was also listed first on the inaugural Sunday Times Sage Start-up Track 15 which identifies the fastest growing start-ups in Britain.

-In March 2016, the company received £3 million in a funding round led by Mitsui.
+In March 2016, the company received £3 million in a funding round led by Mitsui and Albion Ventures.
 According to the company, the funding was procured to further develop its platform and expand the business into Japan and the United States.
 In July 2016, Black Swan Data raised an additional £6.2 million from an investor group that included Albion Ventures, The Blackstone Group, and Mitsui.
 This capital would again be designated for the development of the social prediction platform and further international expansion.
 Also in 2016, the company topped The Sunday Times SME Export Track 100.
-In 2017 the company ranked 6th fastest growing European SME in Financial Times 1000.
-Again in 2018, the company ranked 79 in Financial Times 1000.
-The same year its offshoot charity White Swan Charity officially launched.

 As of 2020, Black Swan Data has over 160 employees, spread over six offices in four countries, and counts major brands in the food, beverages and personal care sectors in the UK, Europe, US, and Japan as clients for its Trendscope trend prediction platform.